-Which city is cheaper, Heraklion or Kos?
+Which place is cheaper, Heraklion or Kos?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Kos and Heraklion can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Kos is a ancient, cultural, and party-hard island.
 It's considered by many to be an absolutely beautiful destination, too.
 Visitors also love the food, scuba diving and snorkeling, and beaches.

 Heraklion is a vibrant, accessible, and bustling city.
 Since it's a large city, you'll find plenty of things to do.
 Other reasons to visit include nightlife, food, and beaches.

 Travelers will usually find more to do in Kos.
 Although Kos and Heraklion are popular destinations, Kos has more sights and attractions for tourists.
 Kos is very popular for its museums, food, resorts, scuba diving & snorkeling, beaches, hiking, and impressive beauty, while Heraklion attracts visitors for its big city activities.
 Heraklion is more touristy than Kos and is known for its archeological sights, local Cretan restaurants, and its vibrant nightlife scene.
 Kos is famous for its sandy beaches and crystal clear blue water.
 It is also well known for Asklepieion Archeological Site.

 Let's take a look at the differences and similarities between Heraklion and Kos.
 Then, you can decide for yourself which place is better for your next trip.

 Kos is a world-class destination for its museums and history.
 Also, Heraklion is not quite as popular, but is fairly good for its museums and landmarks.